 Seamless Extension of Your Team.
 Working together, Holland & Knight acts as an extension of nonprofit and tax-exempt clients' teams.
 We are available 24/7 and aim to function as our clients' Washington, D.C., office.
 We are proactive in our efforts and communications with our clients and consistently create new opportunities to highlight and support our clients' priorities with Congress and the administration.

 Real Estate Law

 Nonprofit and tax-exempt organizations often require a physical location to carry out their work.
-Our firm's Real Estate Team has extensive experience in real estate law, and can assist you with issues such as leasing, acquisition and disposition of property and contract drafting and negotiation.
-Our team can also provide counsel on issues unique to nonprofit organizations, such as rules governing low income and student housing as well as obtaining and preserving real property tax exemptions.
+Our colleagues in Holland & Knight's Real Estate Practice can assist with issues such as leasing, acquisition and disposition of property, and contract drafting and negotiation.
+Our team can also provide counsel on issues specific to nonprofit organizations, such as rules governing low-income and student housing as well as obtaining and preserving real property tax exemptions.
 Because the terms of a real estate transaction may affect your organization's exposure to unrelated business income tax, we can help you to structure transactions in the most appropriate manner possible.